A quick word about ethnographic research…

 - Make another video of things that worry them and how they cope with these worries.
 This was to understand the other side of happiness.

-See below for examples of some of the actual submissions from the study.
+Examples of some of the actual submissions from the study

 - Once these ethnographic “activities” were completed, respondents participated in a traditional, in-person focus group where we were able to dive deeper to understand some of the key themes identified in their submissions and cover additional ground we needed to explore.